Bob Colacello

 BC

-Well, I think I just related to what they were feeling; my homosexuality was a part of it.
-Growing up in Brooklyn, when you’re 4 or 5-years-old, when you would play outside on the street or at the park, kids would walk up to you and point and ask, “What are you?”.
-You’d say you’re either Jewish or Catholic (We didn’t know any Protestants).
-Then one day this girl said she was Roman Catholic, so I asked my grandmother about it because it hadn’t registered with me yet.
+I think I just related to what they were feeling; my homosexuality was part of it.
+Growing up in Brooklyn, when you were four or five, playing outside or at the park, kids would walk up and ask, “What are you?”
+You’d say Jewish or Catholic—we didn’t know any Protestants.
+One day a girl said she was Roman Catholic, so I asked my grandmother about it.
 She said, “That’s what we are!
-The reason it’s called the Roman Catholic church is because the Pope lives in Rome, and by the way, Rome is not in Ireland.”
-[Laughter.]
-Because in those days, the churches here were dominated by the Irish Catholics, who moved here two or three generations before the Italians.
-Rome was always in my head as this place where we came from.
+The reason it’s called the Roman Catholic Church is because the Pope lives in Rome—and by the way, Rome is not in Ireland.”
+[Laughs.]
+In those days, churches here were dominated by Irish Catholics, who’d arrived two or three generations before the Italians.
+Rome was always in my head as the place we came from.

 EO